For a lot of bakers, piecrusts are their bête noire. Their nemesis. Their great undoing.

 So fear not, ye biscuits lovers.
 We’ve got your back.

 These biscuits have changed my life.
 Strong comment, I know, but hear me out.
-I am a 50-year-old man that loves to make biscuits and gravy, but I’ve never been able to make an edible biscuit.
+I am a 50-year-old man who loves to make biscuits and gravy, but I’ve never been able to make an edible biscuit.
 My gravy is great (thanks Alton Brown), but I’ve always had to settle for frozen biscuits.
-They aren’t great, but were 1000 times better than my attempts…… until today.
+They aren’t great, but were a thousand times better than my attempts…until today.

 This recipe is a perfect example of why one never needs to buy a tube of dough in a grocery store ever again.
 With only two ingredients, a few minutes, and minimal fuss, you can have a pan of tender, soft biscuits that’ll please any biscuit lover.

-These were a revelation to me; with a very different, more delicate texture than my usual tea biscuits, and they’d be perfect as a base for a creamy chicken stew or seafood stew, or (with a little sugar added), a berry shortcake.–Sherry B.
+These were a revelation to me–with a very different, more delicate texture than my usual tea biscuits.
+They’d be perfect as a base for a creamy chicken stew or seafood stew, or (with a little sugar added), a berry shortcake.sherry b.

-I made these tonight for my sister and her husband and 4 boys, and they were a hit!
-I made the standard 12 muffins, and we had to bake them much longer, but of course, that may be due to my sisters oven.
+I made these tonight for my sister and her husband and four boys, and they were a hit!
+I made the standard 12 muffins, and we had to bake them much longer, but of course, that may be due to my sister’s oven.